aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-multisig.md

 </details>

-Next incorporate Ace and Bee into a multisig account, proposing a rotation challenge to the multisig account:
+Next incorporate Ace and Bee into a multisig account, proposing a rotation proof challenge for rotation to the multisig account:

 ```zsh title="multisig.sh snippet"
 :!: static/sdks/python/examples/multisig.sh rotate_convert_multisig